Kuwait retail co-ops remove French products over Prophet cartoon

 In Kuwait, the non-governmental Union of Consumer Co-operative Societies, which groups more than 70 establishments, issued the boycott directive in an Oct.
 23 circular.
 Several co-ops visited by Reuters on Sunday had cleared the shelves of items such as hair and beauty products made by French companies.

-Union head Fahd Al-Kishti told Reuters that all French products had been removed from all the co-ops in response to “repeated insults” against the Prophet and had been taken independently of Kuwait’s government.
+Union head Fahd Al-Kishti told Reuters the products had been removed in response to “repeated insults” against the Prophet.

-The co-ops, some the size of hypermarkets, carry government-subsidised staples and account for a big part of retail in Kuwait, as well as organising some educational courses and recreational activities.
+The co-ops, some the size of hypermarkets, carry government-subsidised staples and account for a big part of retail in Kuwait.
+Kuwait’s imports from France stood at 255 million dinars in 2019, according to Kuwait’s Central Statistics bureau.

 Kuwait’s foreign minister, who met the French ambassador on Sunday, condemned the Oct.
 16 killing as a horrendous crime but stressed the need to avoid insulting religion in official and political remarks that “inflame hatred, enmity and racism”, the ministry tweeted.